Nathan-47/clippedit/README.md

 The password check is a bool that contains the $password string that links back to the form password input field and the collection of arrays found within the pwdUsers row within the database to match them together to see if they both equal each other.

 if ($pwdCheck == false)<br />
 Once checked the user will need to be directed to another page if the password check is false or true.
 If false, the user will have an error message and taken to the form with a resubmission option.

-else if ($pwdCheck == true) {<br />
-session_start();<br />
-$_SESSION['userId'] = $row['idUsers'];<br />
-$_SESSION['userUid'] = $row['uidUsers'];<br />
-header("location:../userpage.php?login=success");<br />

-If true, then the user will be taken to website logged in on their account with the message login success.
-Then once user has logged in a session will be created to save information that the user has opted for.
-Found in the logout file it will have a session end script that will run once the user logouts the site.

 <br />